-In our testing we tried several different brand car seats in the Baby Trend including the Cybex Aton 2, Chicco Keyfit 30, Peg Perego Primo Viaggio 4-35, Safety 1st onBoard Air, and the UPPAbaby Mesa.
-Most of the car seats we tried felt secure once properly install with both steps.
-However, the Cybex Aton 2 did move around a lot in the frame, and while it probably isn't going to fall out, it does have a lot more movement than the other brands we tried.
-So if you are committed to using the Snap-N-Go, it's probably best to avoid the Cybex combination.
+We tested several car seats in the Baby Trend including the Cybex Aton 2, Chicco Keyfit 30, Peg Perego Primo Viaggio 4-35, Safety 1st onBoard Air, and the UPPAbaby Mesa.
+Most of the carriers feel secure, but the Cybex Aton 2 moves around a lot in the frame, and while it probably isn't going to fall out, it is worse than the other brands.
+If you are committed to using the Snap-N-Go, it's probably best to avoid the Cybex Anton 2 combination.

 Weight and Folded Size

-None of the dedicated frame strollers are the easiest to maneuver thanks to their smaller plastic wheels.
-However, they aren't designed for this purpose and newborns probably shouldn't be put through an obstacle course or over rough terrain anyway.
-Given that this is not your lifetime stroller, it might not be worth getting too upset that it didn't score that well in maneuverability, as it will do fine on hard flat surfaces where most newborns will be traveling.
+None of the frame strollers are easy to maneuver thanks to their smaller plastic wheels, and the Baby Trend is no exception.
+Given that this is not your lifetime stroller, it isn't worth getting too upset about, as it will do fine on hard flat surfaces where newborns travel.

 Ease of Use

-The Baby Trend is one of the few options that comes with a parent console standard.
-That sounds like a good thing, but it isn't that useful.
-The cup holders on the smaller side and the little storage compartment is too small for an iPhone or much of anything else.
-Also, there is a safety concern with putting bottles or other taller items into the cup holders because they might fall out and onto baby while strolling.
-This stroller might be better without the console which seems to check a box of desired items without doing it well enough to be useful.
+The Baby Trend is one of the few options that come with a parent console, but it isn't that useful.
+The cup holders are small, and the storage compartment is too small for even a standard iPhone.
+Also, there is a safety concern with putting taller items in the cup holders because they can fall out and onto your baby.

-There is no canopy on the Baby Trend, and all car seat carriers will need to rely on their own canopy for protection from weather and other elements you hope to shield baby from.
-Given that all car seat carriers have a canopy attached it isn't a deal breaker, though you won't be able to connect two and create a complete bubble of protection.
+There is no canopy on the Baby Trend, and all car seat carriers will need to rely on their canopy for protection from the elements.

 Ease of Setup

-Putting this stroller together is a snap.
-It earned a 9 of 10 for ease of setup and took us about 5 minutes to put together.
-This is all in spite of a poorly constructed manual that makes the first paragraph of instructions hard to find and buried in the manual in an odd location.
-The pictures in the manual are not great and almost make the simple process more difficult by using them.
-Though it is easy to assemble, it does require more assembly than some of the other stroller sin this review with front and rear wheel assembly and console construction.
+The Baby Trend is easy to set up and took us about 5 minutes to put together.
+This time is in spite of a poorly designed manual with a hard to find first step.
+The pictures in the manual almost make the simple process more difficult.
+Though it is easy to assemble, it requires more assembly than most of the competition.

 — Juliet Spurrier, MD & BabyGearLab Team